barry-ballantines/ballantines-nautics/nautics-routing-app/README.md

 For performance reasons you should keep the amount of forbidden areas small.
 It is recommended to start without forbidden areas first and only add them, if needed.

+## Borders

+Some areas of the world cannot be modeled by "forbidden areas".
+Therefore the routing also supports borders.
+A border is a line of waypoints that must not be crossed by the calculated course.

+There can be more than one border in the ```application.properties``` file.
+Every border has a name and a list of waypoints.
+The indices for borders and waypoints needs to be consecutive numbers, starting at 0:

+    routing.borders[0].name = Coast line Long Island
+    routing.borders[0].locations[0] = N 40 34 03  W 74 00 28
+    routing.borders[0].locations[1] = N 40 32 20  W 73 56 25
+    routing.borders[0].locations[2] = N 40 37 14  W 73 12 06
+    routing.borders[0].locations[3] = N 40 48 44  W 72 32 18
+    routing.borders[0].locations[4] = N 41 03 26  W 71 50 07
+    routing.borders[0].locations[5] = N 41 19 00  W 71 48 18

 ## Location formats

 Locations like the start and end point of your weather routing are defined in latitudes and longitudes.
 The configuration of the routing app supports a variaty of formats.
 In order to avoid encoding problems it is recommended not to use special characters like ° or ' or ".